Landscape Plans for Land Development

 - Alternative shade tolerant species are promoted for shaded lawn locations.
 Artificial turf will not be accepted.

 - A minimum topsoil volume of 10 cubic metres to a depth of 0.6 metres is required for all proposed trees.
+Any shortfall of topsoil, due to paving or structural containment, should be made up with soil cells or structural soil calculated at a 4:1 ratio.

 - Planting distance requirements must be maintained: